AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 After making changes to the theme and testing it with a local proxy server, commit the changes to the Git repository of your AEM Forms Cloud Service.
 It makes the customized theme available in your Forms Cloud Service environment  for Adaptive Forms authors to use.

-Before you commit changes to the git repository of your AEM Forms Cloud Service, you require a clone of the repository on your local machine.
+Before you commit changes to the Git repository of your AEM Forms Cloud Service, you require a clone of the repository on your local machine.
 To clone the repository:

 1. Create a new theme repository by clicking the **[!UICONTROL Repositories]** option.